islamzohairy/evaluate-news-nlp/README.md

 # Project Overview

 This project evaluates a news article with Natural Language Processing.
-By submitting a valid url of a news web page, a request is sent to MeaningCloud API, evaluates news in the page and it give back a feedback about the news polarity and confidence.
+By submitting a valid URL of a news web page, a request is sent to MeaningCloud API, evaluates news on the page, and gives back feedback about the news polarity and confidence.

 ## Architecture